 This week, as we have in many weeks, months, and years passed, stick close to the news hoping to glean a tidbit of information explaining how and why such horrors are perpetrated.

 Will knowing the “why” give any of the families and friends of victims peace?
 Momentarily, it may.
-But, moments later the reality of their losses flood their minds and they may never find life to be the same without their loved one.
+But, moments later, the reality of their losses flood their minds, and they may never find life to be the same without their loved ones.

 Even the frequently spoken words, “Sorry for your loss” bespeaks an easy “out” rather than a more thoughtful, “No words I can say can ease your loss.
 Our love and prayers are with you and your family”… or, in many other ways, one may express heartfelt concern and compassion.

-Yesterday’s loss of 26 lives and with over 20 parishioners injured in Sutherland Springs Texas, is another senseless event perpetrated by yet another angry and mentally deranged individual.
+Yesterday’s loss of 26 lives and over 20 parishioners injured in Sutherland Springs, Texas, is another senseless event perpetrated by yet another angry and mentally deranged individual.
 Had it not been for the bravery of a local citizen shooting the attacker, more could have perished.